Uses of English verb forms: Conditional perfect

-For the possibility of use of would in the condition clauses themselves, see (see also below).
-For more information on conditional constructions, see below, and the article English conditional sentences.

 The same construction may have "future-in-the-past" meanings (see Indirect speech).
 For other meanings of would have and should have, see English modal verbs.

 Conditional perfect progressive

 The conditional perfect progressive or conditional perfect continuous construction combines conditional mood with perfect progressive aspect.
 It consists of would (or sometimes should in the first person, as above) with the bare infinitive have, the past participle been and the present participle of the main verb.
 It generally refers to a conditional ongoing situation in hypothetical (usually counterfactual) past time:

 I would have been sitting on that seat if I hadn't been late for the party.

 Similar considerations and alternative forms and meanings apply as noted in the sections above about other conditional constructions.

 Have got and can see

-In colloquial English, particularly British English, the present perfect of the verb get, namely have got or has got, is frequently used in place of the present simple indicative of have (i.e. have or has) when denoting possession, broadly defined.
+In colloquial English, particularly British English, the present perfect of the verb get, namely have got or has got, is frequently used in place of the simple present indicative of have (i.e. have or has) when denoting possession, broadly defined.
 For example:

 Formal: I have three brothers; Does he have a car?

 Informal: I've got three brothers; Has he got a car?

 In American English, the form got is used in this idiom, even though the standard past participle of get is gotten.

 The same applies in the expression of present obligation: I've got to go now may be used in place of I have to (must) go now.

 In very informal registers, the contracted form of have or has may be omitted altogether: I got three brothers.

 Another common idiom is the use of the modal verb can (or could for the past tense or conditional) together with verbs of perception such as see, hear, etc., rather than the plain verb.
 For example:

 I see three houses or I can see three houses.

 I hear a humming sound or I can hear a humming sound.

 Aspectual distinctions can be made, particularly in the past tense:

 I saw it (event) vs. I could see it (ongoing state).